 Due to the size and shape of the proposed acquisition, the impact on the overall site will be minimal.
 Therefore, a complete analysis of the property improvements and a full cost approach are not necessary or integral in the valuation of the subject.
-The site improvements within the acquisition area are limited to 19 holly shrubs, irrigated sod and landscaping, and two electric light fixtures.
+The site improvements within the acquisition area are limited to concrete paving and curbing, a light standard, and 133 square feet of both an irrigation system and landscaping.
+The depreciated values of the affected improvements are detailed in the table below.